Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Abstract

 \section{Abstract}

 Inference of latent feature models in the Bayesian nonparametric setting is generally difficult, especially in high dimensional settings, because it usually requires proposing features from some prior distribution.
-In special cases, where the integration is tractable, we could sample new feature assignments according to a predictive likelihood.
-However, this still may not be efficient in high dimensions.
-We present a novel method to accelerate the mixing of latent variable model inference by proposing feature locations from the data, as opposed to the prior.
-First, we introduce our accelerated feature proposal mechanism that we will show is a valid Bayesian inference algorithm and next we propose an approximate inference strategy to perform accelerated inference in parallel.
-This sampling method is efficient for proper mixing of the Markov chain Monte Carlo sampler, computationally attractive, and is theoretically guaranteed to converge to the posterior distribution as its limiting distribution.
+In special cases, where the integration is tractable, we can sample new feature assignments according to a predictive likelihood.
+We present a novel method to accelerate the mixing of latent variable model inference by proposing feature locations based on the data, as opposed to the prior.
+First, we introduce an accelerated feature proposal mechanism that we show is a valid MCMC algorithm for posterior inference.
+Next, we propose an approximate inference strategy to perform accelerated inference in parallel.
+A two-stage algorithm that combines the two approaches provides a computationally attractive method that can quickly reach local convergence to the posterior distribution of our model, while allowing us to exploit parallelization.